-These easy bombay potatoes are a great Indian side dish.
+These easy bombay potatoes (Bombay aloo) are a great Indian side dish.
 We love them as part of a homemade Indian meal and they are definitely as good as the takeaway ones!
 If you love spicy Indian potatoes then you definitely need to try this recipe.

 My kids love potatoes but are not so keen on rice so I've started making these simple Bombay potatoes to go with quite a few of our Indian meals.